 “We live in the 21st century, and technology should make access to banking easier for customers,” says Stassen.
 “The banking experience must change, and banks must take ownership when it comes to helping customers better manage their financial lives.”

-Riaan Stassen, CEO, Capitec
+Riaan Stassen, Co-founder, Capitec

 Arriving at the bank